Graham Holdings: Broadcasting

-Interactive

-Graham Holdings Company also owns three firms active in various capacities on the World Wide Web.
-These include The Slate Group, which publishes Slate, Slate V, and ForeignPolicy.com.
-The Root, an online magazine focusing on African American culture, used to be held by The Slate Group until Graham Holdings sold it to Univision Communications in 2015.
-Graham Holdings Company also owns SocialCode, an advertising agency specializing in social media/ID-based marketing, and Panoply, a podcasting network.
+Graham Holdings Company also owns several companies active in various capacities on the World Wide Web.
+These include The Slate Group, which publishes Slate, Slate V, ForeignPolicy.com and World of Good Brands (formerly the Leaf Group).
+The Root, an online magazine focusing on African American culture, was owned by The Slate Group until Graham Holdings sold it to Univision Communications in 2015.
+Graham Holdings Company also owns SocialCode, an advertising agency specializing in social media/ID-based marketing, and is an investor in Pinna, a children's podcast company.

 In November 2014, Graham Holdings Company acquired Social News Desk, a social media management platform for newsrooms, through its subsidiary, Graham Media Group.

 In June 2021, Graham Holdings acquired Leaf Group, a consumer internet company that runs both online consumer-orientated brands and marketplace brands.
+In 2023, the Leaf Group was restructured to become World of Good Brands, separating Leaf's lifestyle publishing websites – Well+Good, Livestrong, Hunker and OnlyInYourState — from its marketplace businesses, Saatchi Art and Society6.
+In 2024, Hunker was sold to Static Media.
+In 2025, Graham sold off Well+Good and Livestrong to Ziff Davis and Only In Your State to Launch Potato.
+After the sales, the World of Good Brands ceased and all staff in the division were laid off.

 Health care

 In October 2012, the firm purchased Celtic Healthcare Inc. for an undisclosed sum.
 Celtic Healthcare, based in Pennsylvania, provides home health care in western, central, and northeastern Pennsylvania as well as Montgomery and Baltimore County, Maryland.
 It also provides home hospice services in the same areas, as well as owns a 10-bed inpatient hospice in Dunmore, Pennsylvania.
 In 2014, it had around 558 full-time and 45 part-time employees.

 In 2014, Graham Holdings bought a majority stake in Troy, Michigan-based Residential Healthcare Group, the parent company of Residential Home Health and Residential Hospice, which provides at-home and on-site health care and hospice services in Michigan and Illinois.